 Students will use MATLAB extensively.

-Ideally students should be familiar with object-oriented programming (ECE 538), MATLAB, and image processing (ECE 563).
-However, accommodations will be made for students with experience in only one of these areas.
+Ideally students should be familiar with MATLAB and image processing (ECE 563).
+However, accommodations will be made for students with limited experience with image processing..

 This course is intended to support research in robotic vision and could be of interest to students in Computer Engineering, Mechanical Engineering, Electro-Optics, and Computer Science.